acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: '19'
         title: 'Grass-fed Beef Burger '
       - description: >-
-          June 2021: "The Ranch Burger" Topped with House Buttermilk-Poblano Ranch, Ranch Pickles, Cool Ranch Doritos & Ranch Garlic-Herb Cheese Spread (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side.
+          July 2021: "The Caprese BLT Burger" Topped with Bacon Marmalade, Candied Bacon Bits, Tomato-Basil Salsa, Pesto Aioli, Fresh Marinated Mozzarella & Lettuce (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '
     title: All-Day / All-Night Allstars